KaveIO/Eskapade/docs/source/tutorial_data_mimic.rst

     settings['continuous_columns'] = ['e','f','g']
     settings['string_columns'] = ['a','c']

-The rest of the macro can be run as is as far as functionallity goes.
+The rest of the macro can be run as is as far as functionality goes.
 There are a few parameters that can be tweaked to optimize the results:

  - ``ds['bw']`` in ``Resampler`` is a list of bandwidths estimated by the kde corresponding to the columns of the data as stored in ``ds``.
  - ``bins`` in ``ResampleEvaluation`` controls the bins used to bin the data for chi square evaluation.
 For more details on the impact of choosing these bins please refer to Chi-square_

 Mixed Variables Simulation